Share via

 Note

-Microsoft makes reasonable efforts to notify partners if a subscription associated with their customer is showing risky or suspicious activities; however, partners shouldn't rely exclusively on Microsoft notifications.
-Use other methods of monitoring to detect anomalous customers' behavior.
+Microsoft makes reasonable efforts to notify partners if a subscription associated with their customer is showing risky or suspicious activities; however, partners should not rely exclusively on Microsoft notifications.
+Use other methods of monitoring to detect anomalous customer behavior.

-Partners should evaluate customers who are found to be in violation of the Acceptable Use Policy to determine if they pose any additional risks to their business.
+When applicable, partners should respond to Microsoft security notifications, evaluate customers who are found in violation of the Acceptable Use Policy to determine if they pose additional risks to their business and complete any required security notification tasks.

 Risk event Notifications and/or expected actions*